giuntoli-group/init-project/README.md

 Polymer physics is a key area of study in materials science and engineering, focusing on understanding the behaviour of polymeric materials.
 Polymers are large molecules composed of repeating units, and they play a crucial role in a wide range of applications, from everyday household items to high-performance engineering materials.
 One of the fundamental models used in polymer physics, especially in coarse-grained molecular dynamics (CGMD) simulations, is the Bead-Spring model.
 This model represents polymers as a series of beads (monomers) connected by springs (bonds), simplifying the complex molecular structure into a more manageable form.
 This abstraction is particularly useful for studying the macroscopic properties of polymers, such as their elasticity, viscosity, and thermal behaviour, without having to learn chemistry.

-### Task 8: Read the first two chapters of Polymer Physics by Rubinstein
+### Task 8: Read the first chapter of Introduction to Polymer Physics by M. Doi

 The unit system in CGMD simulations typically involves reduced units.
 This system simplifies calculations and can be converted to real-world units based on the material being simulated if needed (you will probably not).
 The unit system in our LAMMPS simulations is known as Lennard-Jones (LJ) units.
 You will hear this name quite often.